adhok/SeeFood/README.md

 ### Data

 This uses the Indian Food Image Dataset that consists of 80 categories that can be found on Kaggle(https://www.kaggle.com/datasets/iamsouravbanerjee/indian-food-images-dataset).
 Apart from the images that are already present, we have also augmented the dataset using different transformations (rotation, channel shift, vertical & horizontal flip , shearing).
+You can recreate this by running the code ```python augment.py``` on your terminal.
 90% of the data was used for training, while 10% was used for validation.

 ### Modeling Procedure